jacksund/simmate/docs/apps/badelf/finder/electride_finder.md

 plot.show()
 ```

-This should generate a plot similar to the following:
+This should generate a plot similar to those on the [background page](../background).

-(insert bifurcation plot)

 The Y-axis represents the ELF value at which each domain first separates from its parent domain.
 Hovering over each node in the graph will provide additional information about the domain it represents.
 For reducible domains, this includes information like the number of atoms it surrounds, and their structure index.
 For irreducible domains it includes things such as charge, volume, ELF maximum, depth, distance to nearest atom, and more.
 We recommend loading your ELF into a program such as VESTA or OVITO and different ELF values with the plot to help get used to what it represents.